Plaza Suite (film) explained

 Plot

 Like the play, the film is divided into three acts, all set in Suite 719 of New York City's Plaza Hotel.
-The first focuses on not-so-blissfully wedded couple Sam and Karen Nash, who are revisiting their honeymoon suite in an attempt - by Karen - to bring the love back into their marriage.
-Her plan backfires and the two become embroiled in a heated argument about whether Sam is having an affair with his secretary, Miss McCormack.
-Sam eventually walks out, allegedly to attend to urgent business, and Karen is left to reflect on how much things have changed since they were newlyweds.
+The first act focuses on not-so-blissfully wedded couple Sam and Karen Nash, who are revisiting their honeymoon suite in an attempt—by Karen—to bring back the love to their marriage.
+Her plan backfires, and the two become embroiled in a heated argument about whether Sam is having an affair with his secretary Miss McCormack.
+Sam eventually walks out, allegedly to attend to urgent business, and Karen remains to reflect on how things have changed since they were newlyweds.

 The second act involves a meeting between Hollywood movie producer Jesse Kiplinger and his old flame, suburban housewife Muriel Tate.
-Muriel - aware of his reputation as a smooth-talking ladies' man - has come to the hotel for nothing more than a chat between old friends, promising herself she will not stay too long.
+Muriel, aware of his reputation as a smooth-talking ladies' man, has come to the hotel for nothing more than a chat between old friends, promising herself that she will not stay long.
 Jesse, however, has other plans in mind and repeatedly attempts to seduce her.

-The third act revolves around married couple Roy and Norma Hubley on the wedding day of their daughter Mimsey, who has locked herself in the suite's bathroom and stubbornly refuses to come out.
-The segment is filled with increasingly outrageous slapstick moments depicting her parents' frantic attempts to cajole her into attending her wedding while the gathered guests await the trio's arrival downstairs.
+The third act involves married couple Roy and Norma Hubley on the wedding day of their daughter Mimsey, who has locked herself in the suite's bathroom and stubbornly refuses to come out.
+Her parents frantically attempt to cajole her into attending her wedding while the gathered guests await the trio's arrival downstairs.
+Her fiancé eventually arrives and talks sense to her.

 Production